core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 # Conventions and Definitions

-This document uses the terms "media type", "content coding", "content-type", and "content format" as defined in {{Section 2 of -senml-ct}}.
+This document uses the terms "Media Type", "Content Coding", "Content-Type", and "Content Format" as defined in {{Section 2 of -senml-ct}}.
+In this document, those terms are fully capitalized.

 # Examples for Erroneous Registrations